Toshi7/Making-Maven-project-work-in-offline-mode/README.md

 Update **PATH variable in user variables**, add this C:\apache-maven-3.3.9\bin to your path in user variables so that you can run the Maven’s command.

 ### 4. Verification
-Done, to verify it, run following command in the command prompt for mvn -version.
+Done.
+To verify it, run following command in the command prompt for mvn -version.
 ```
 mvn -v
 ```